 If the person isn’t ready to work with any of these groups, they may be open to doing some self-help reading.
 A list is found at Alcohol Abuse & Alcoholism: Self-Help Information.

 It’s simply not necessary for people to “hit bottom” before they can be helped.
 That’s an old myth that has been disproven long ago.

 Resources on How to Help Someone Who Drinks Too Much

 Find more resources at Alcohol Help.

 Brodsky, A., and Peele, S. AA’s Tactics are Harmful.
 In: Wekesser, C. (Ed.).
 Alcoholism.
 San Diego: Greenhaven, 1994.
 Pp. 93-103.

 Brown, D. Medication May Help Alcoholics Stay Sober.
 In: Barbour, S. (Ed.).
 Alcohol.
 San Diego: Greenhaven, 1998.
 Pp. 144-148.

 Bufe, C. Studies Show Alcoholics Anonymous Is Ineffective.
 In: Wekesser, C. (Ed.).
 Alcoholism.
 San Diego: Greenhaven, 1994.
 Pp. 72-81.

 Burman, S. All-Women Groups Can Help Female Alcoholics.
 In: Wekesser, C. (Ed.).
 Alcoholism.
 San Diego: Greenhaven, 1994.
 Pp. 220-229.

-Please note: Neither this website nor your host receives any compensation, directly or indirectly, from listing or describing any program, book, product or service.
-Such listing or description does not imply endorsement.
+Please note: Neither this website nor your host receives benefit from describing this book.
+Doing so does not imply endorsement.